andriabakti/coffeeteria-frontend/README.md

 ## Introduction

-<b>CoffeeTeria</b> is a web-based café or coffee shop application that allows customer to easily orders available foods & beverages in the menu by their own self.
+<b>CoffeeTeria</b> is a web-based café or coffee shop application that allows customer to easily orders the available foods & beverages in the menu by their own self.
 This app also provides some features to manage the products only for admin user, such as adding new product, updating & deleting existed product.

 ### Features